Step 1: Framework

 Naturally, these goals need to be put into perspective with the rest of my life, which also has Run, Change, and Transform wish lists.

-In the case of Project 2018, I have quite a number of Transform areas, but lucky for me that they are all are related.
+Overall for Project 2018, I have quite a number of Transform areas, but lucky for me that they are all are related.
 For example, if I transform my Fitness area, then the race and weight goals should not be so difficult.

 Step 4: Key Success Factors